What is a dog’s normal resting heart rate? What should a dog’s body temperature be? Is your dog breathing too fast?

 Do this multiple times to get an accurate reading and check while your dog is healthy and at rest to establish a baseline that you can use to measure against later.

-Do you check your dog’s vitals often?
+Do you ever check your dog’s vitals so you know when something’s wrong?
 Have you found it helpful?
 Then let us know in the comments below!